 Benefits and Risks Associated With Using Third-Party Applications for Compliance and Regulation

 Using third-party applications for compliance and regulations in business operations can offer several benefits but also come with certain risks.
-It's essential to carefully consider both aspects when integrating such solutions into your organization's workflow.
+These applications can assist in preparing and submitting regulatory compliance documentation to government agencies, ensuring your organization meets required legal standards.
+It’s essential to carefully consider both aspects when integrating such solutions into your organization’s workflow.

 While low-code development offers speed and agility in application development, it also introduces certain challenges and risks that need to be carefully managed.
 Low-code governance addresses these challenges to ensure that the use of low-code platforms aligns with an organization’s goals, standards, and regulatory requirements.